-The design, which has been coordinated with Boston’s Boylston Street Improvement plan, will impart a cohesive character to the streetscape when it is completed in 2017.
+The design, which has been coordinated with Boston’s Boylston Street Improvement plan, creates a cohesive character to the streetscape.
 The shared corridor will provide access to adjacent underground parking and accommodate pedestrian traffic between the two streets.
-Pavement of varying colors and textures, along with bollards and pedestrian-scaled lighting, will define different uses.
+The pavement of varying colors and textures, along with bollards and pedestrian-scaled lighting, define different uses.

 Client: Samuels & Associates